alexaandru/nvim-lspupdate/README.md

 In no particular order:

 - integration tests;
+- make the output less messy (perhaps save raw output to a logfile, and only print OK/Failed to end users?
+TBD...);
 - add support for github binary releases;
 - make the config configurable by end users (so they can override particular entries and use alternate sources/versions/etc.);